 This is clearly a sentence which would be difficult to say out-loud without any pauses.
-As a result, we need to think about where we could be adding some punctuation in order to make the sentence both easier to say and, most crucially, easier to read.
+As a result, we need to think about where we could be adding some punctuation to make the sentence both easier to say.
+And most crucially, easier to read.
 Conversely, sentences such as:

 “The patient was admitted to the Accident and Emergency department.
 She displayed signs and symptoms related to hypotension.
 This was determined by obtaining regular blood pressure readings.”

-It would involve a lot of unnatural pauses and, thus, clearly has overused punctuation, in this case full-stops.
-Reading your writing out-loud is a great way to detect how well your letter flows and is, therefore, a great way to assess whether it has been punctuated effectively.
+It would involve a lot of unnatural pauses.
+And thus, clearly has overused punctuation, in this case full-stops.
+Reading your writing out-loud is a great way to detect how well your letter flows.
+It is therefore, a great way to assess whether it has been punctuated effectively.